rubygems/rubygems/README.md

 version provided by your OS package manager, please also use your OS package manager to upgrade rubygems.

+To install the development version, see [Development Setup](doc/bundler/development/SETUP.md#install-the-development-version).

 ## Upgrading RubyGems

 To upgrade to the latest RubyGems, run:

     $ gem update --system

-See [UPGRADING](UPGRADING.md) for more details and alternative instructions.
+See [UPGRADING](doc/bundler/UPGRADING.md) for more details and alternative instructions.

 ## Release policy